hraberg/akeem/README.md

 ```

+Can potentially use __freadable and __fwriteable to implement
+input-port? and output-port?

 New tagging scheme:

 Tag 56 is for types.
 A type is stored under the symbol of its name, and